 This sort of independence can be empowering.
 And financially, it can have its advantages, such as lower expenses and savings options that can benefit individuals retiring single.

 There are just a few special considerations when planning for retirement as a single person.
-Take a moment to read through eight ways you can prepare.
+Here are seven ways you can prepare.

 1. Build up your emergency savings.

-“A healthy emergency savings includes three to six months of expenses,” says Stanley Poorman, a financial professional with Principal®.
+“A healthy emergency savings typically includes three to six months of expenses,” says Stanley Poorman, a financial professional at Principal®.
 “But being financially independent may require some additional savings in this area.
-So, it’s important to look at how to boost your safety net while also continuing to build your retirement savings.”
+It’s important to look at how to boost your safety net while also continuing to build your retirement savings.”

 Singles may be better poised to maximize their payout from a pension or other annuity.
 For example, the payout is higher on a single life-only annuity because it ends when you die and generally isn’t transferable to your heirs.

-8. Stay on top of your estate planning.
+7. Stay on top of your estate planning

-Without a partner to carry out your wishes, decide how to distribute assets in your will early on—whether it’s to children, nieces and nephews, or a charitable organization.
+Without a default designee to carry out your wishes, decide how to distribute assets in your will early on—whether it’s to children, nieces and nephews, or a charitable organization.
 For those who have children and remarry, a will can avoid inadvertently disenfranchising your kids.

-“It’s also important to consider your medical and financial power of attorneys,” Poorman says.
-“There may be an instance where you’re not able to make big decisions, and knowing that you have someone who will be able to act in that capacity for you can give you peace of mind.”
+“It’s also important to consider your medical and financial power of attorneys,” says Poorman.
+“There may be an instance where you’re not able to make big decisions, and knowing that you have someone who will be able to act in that capacity for you can give you assurance.”